inesp/inesp.github.io/_posts/2021-12-29-lets-talk-about-http-headers.md

 ## Fin

 Ok, now you know.
-Go, tell the others, and, please, use these 2 headers instead of making up your own.
+Please go, tell the others.